koii-network/crowdfunding/README.md

 # Fundraiser Customization

-To customize your fundraiser head to [./src/config/funding-config.tsx](./src/components/funding/funding-config.tsx) file in your app, you'll notice a `config` that you can change to match your portal config.
+To customize your fundraiser head to [./src/config/funding-config.tsx](./src/components/funding/funding-config.tsx) file in your app that you can change to match your portal config.

 Example: